Introduction to the World Trade Organization (WTO)

 Most Favored Nation (MFN) Treatment

-Non-Discrimination is a key component of International Trade Law, in that like products cannot be discriminated against based on their origin.
+Non-Discrimination is a critical component of International Trade Law, in that like products cannot be discriminated against based on their origin.
 This pillar rests on two others – above – the MFN pillar and National Treatment.

 Structure of the WTO

 Coming out of the Uruguay Round of 1993, one of the key accomplishments was the development of the WTO in the Marrakesh Agreements of 1994.
-This marks a period of over 50 years between the initial desire to develop the organization at Bretton Woods, the subsequent failure of the ITO and interim state of the GATT of 1947, and the eventual ascendancy of capitalism.
+This marks over 50 years between the initial desire to develop the organization at Bretton Woods, the subsequent failure of the ITO and interim state of the GATT of 1947, and the eventual ascendancy of capitalism.

 The main functions of the WTO are to: